Arxivar/PluginGenerator/docs/frontend/interfaces/Interfaces.IUrlSearchParams.md

 • `Optional` **maxResults**: `number`

+**`Property`**

-**`property`** Defines the maximum number of results for the search.
+the maximum number of results for the search.
 Set 0 for no limit.
 If not set,the default is that of the last search.